Breastfeeding attachment: getting started

 Newborns need to be fed 8-12 times every 24 hours.
 Once you’ve got the hang of it, most feeds take 20 minutes or so.
 But in the early days and weeks, they might take up to an hour.

-As your baby grows, the time baby takes to feed will reduce, as will the number of feeds.
+As your baby grows, the time baby takes to feed will reduce.
+And for most babies, the number of feeds will reduce too.

 If you’re using baby-led attachment, you can gently encourage your baby to go to a particular breast.
-Or you can place your baby close to the breast and let him attach by himself from there.
+Or you can place your baby close to the breast and let them attach on their own from there.